The local converse theorem for odd special orthogonal and symplectic groups in positive characteristic: The Local Converse Theorem for SO

 \end{proof}

 Via \cite[Theorem 1.5]{Lom15}, a list of local properties in combination with their role in the global functional equation apparently characterize $\gamma$-factors on $G \times {\rm GL}_n(F)$.
-The key ingredient to explain Theorem \ref{SP2n-equality} below is the local to global result of Henniart-Lomel\'{\i} (Theorem \ref{globalization}).
+The key ingredient to prove Theorem \ref{SP2n-equality} right below is the local to global result of Henniart--Lomel\'{\i} \cite[Proposition 3.1]{Lom15}.